bulgantamiri/fibostackclient/doc/source/contributor/specs/network-topology.rst

 devices which connect to the specific network.
 Also, it will return availability information for each individual device within the network as well.
-One other thing to note is that it is the intention for OSC to collect data from existing REST APIs
+One other thing to note is that it is the intention for fsc to collect data from existing REST APIs

 Network v2